-I’ve been working on putting together my 2016 homemaking binder for a few days now, and I’m excited to show it to you!
+I’ve been working on putting together my home management binder for a few days now, and I’m excited to show it to you!
 I love being able to customize my binder, my way.
 There are tons of free printables floating around on the web.
 You can create an entire homemaking binder with freebies!
 Let me show you what I’ve done!

 How To Create a Homemaking Binder with Free Printables

 Okay, so I started with a big zip-up 3 ring binder.
 I’m not sure if they even still make these.
 I’ve had this one for at least 10 years!
 I love it because I can also keep my journal and my composition notebook in the binder.

 Just laying in the binder is my Choose Love journal.
 This is something I have resolved to do almost every day this year.
 Keeping it right here in my binder keeps it easily accessible.

 The next thing in my binder is a plain, old composition notebook.
 I LOVE plain, composition notebooks.
 I do so much in here.
 I write down our monthly bills, take notes, and menu plan right in this book.
 It may be a jumbly mess, but it’s the cheapest, easiest planner I’ve ever used!

 I now have more free printables available right here on the site that you can add to your homemaking binder!